Helvetica: Forma (1968)

-Created by Aldo Novarese at the Italian type foundry Nebiolo, Forma was a geometric-influenced derivative of Helvetica with a single-storey 'a' and extremely tight spacing in the style of the period.
-It was offered with 'request' stylistic alternates imitating Helvetica more closely.
-Forma has been digitised by SoftMaker as "Formula" and (in a much more complete version with optical sizes) as Forma DJR by David Jonathan Ross at Font Bureau for Tatler magazine.
+Forma, created by Aldo Novarese at the Italian foundry Nebiolo, is a derivative of Helvetica with geometric influences, a single-story 'a' and very tight spacing in the style of the period.
+It was offered with alternate characters that imitated Helvetica more closely.
+It has been digitized by SoftMaker as Formula and, in a more complete version with optical sizes, as Forma DJR by David Jonathan Ross for Tatler magazine.